thedanzor/es6-dom-helper/README.md

 ```

-You can also pass arrays:
+You can also pass an array of classes to be removed:

 ```
 import ele from 'es6-dom-helper';